 Milestones Achieved So Far

 Shardeum was launched in February, 2022.
 The project’s protocol layer is called Shardus which is developed by Omar Syed and his team since 2017.
 Shardus previously had demonstrated auto-scaling and linear scaling features which were key elements to launch Shardeum and its mission to onboard billions of users to Web3.
-This was possible with the help of sharding and more specifically, dynamic state sharding which is considered an advanced version of static sharding used by more recent blockchain networks such as Near and Elrond.
+This was possible with the help of sharding and more specifically, dynamic state sharding which is the most advanced version of sharding types used by more recent blockchain networks such as Zilliqa and Near.
 The protocol further completed EVM integration earlier in 2022 making Shardeum an EVM-based layer 1 smart contract platform that can scale linearly with atomic and cross-shard composability.

 After Shardeum Foundation was structured in Q1 of 2022, the project set its sights on successfully demonstrating linear scalability to its community for the first time as a layer 1 open source blockchain platform.
 Linear scaling, in simpler words, means the capability to scale up by adding more nodes to the network.
 And with more nodes, project aims to not just scale infinitely but expand horizontally by allowing average users like you and me to run a node on the network and keep it safe in return for rewards.
 April 2022 marked the first time linear scalability was demonstrated by a blockchain network.
 The below images were taken from the demo event that shows the TPS with 100 nodes and the TPS with 200 nodes.
 Apologies for the poor quality of the images.

 This was followed by the alphanet (testnet) release later in April named ‘Liberty’.
 Between alphanet 1.0 and 2.0 release, the project saw its community grow with 100k+ users, 1 million+ transactions and 7.5k smart contracts deployed on the network as shown in this image below which is from the network explorer page.